 What is a Samba School?

-In case you are getting mixed up: Samba Schools are not teaching institutions in the traditional sense.
+In case you are getting mixed up, Samba Schools are not teaching institutions in the traditional sense.
 A Samba School is an association of people, usually from the same neighborhood, who get together regularly for samba nights and rehearsals (ensaios) at their samba court (quadra).

 It is usually a working-class community or favela located in a suburban area.
 Samba schools provide invaluable jobs to the community.
 The production of floats and costumes is big business.
-It is partly subsidized by the State and partly financed by private enterprises that sponsor the parade.
+It is partly subsidized by the State and partly financed by private enterprises that sponsor the Parade.

-When you run into a stunning princess on her way to the Concentration .
+When you run into a stunning princess on her way to the Concentration.

 Be the Judge - it's a Competition!

-This is the famous 'recuo da bateria', where percussion bands stay until the end of the parade of their school.
+This is the famous 'recuo da bateria,' where percussion bands stay until the end of the Parade of their school.

 Of course, all Cariocas consider themselves experts when it comes to judging a samba school.
 Many keep a personal score to compare - and inevitably disagree - with the result.
-There are even smartphone apps for you to .

 Being impartial is not very easy, though.
 Cariocas support their favorite school just like they support their soccer team - with a lot of passion.
 The six schools that score best earn the coveted honor of marching again.
 The Champions' Parade happens on the following Saturday.
 The winner of the Golden Group is invited to participate!

-View of a float fround ground-floor frisas.
+View of a float from ground-floor frisas.

 View of a float from ground-floor frisas.
 Different seats offer different perspectives.